Class 6 Math Solutions WBBSE Chapter 14 Concept Of Line Segment Ray And Point

 ⇒ Again, in Figure (1) DE and EF line segments have intersected at E

 Example 7.
-But, we see the 2 line segments DE, CF, and the line segments DC and _____ are on the same plane but they will never intersect each other, no matter how far they be produced on either side.
+But, we see the 2 line segments DE, CF, and the line segments DC and _____ are on the same plane but they will never intersect each other, no matter how far they are produced on either side.

 Answer:

-⇒ But, we see the 2 line segments DE, CF, and the line segments DC and EF are on the same plane but they will never intersect each other, no matter how far they be produced on either side.
+⇒ But, we see the 2 line segments DE, CF, and the line segments DC and EF are on the same plane but they will never intersect each other, no matter how far they are produced on either side.

 Example 8.
 The line segments DE and DC are on the same plane and intersect each other at ____, hence these lines are called _____(Intersecting/Parallel).